 After the Octopus Server has been configured, from Octopus Manager copy the Master Key; you will need this to set up the additional nodes.

-Finally, you need to tell Octopus to store artifacts, task logs, and packages in the shared storage that you provisioned, that way each Octopus node can see the same files.
+Finally, you need to tell Octopus to store artifacts, packages, task logs, and imports in the shared storage that you provisioned, that way each Octopus node can see the same files.
 To do this, you need to use the command-line:

 Configure shared storage